Learning Lab @ Rolfe

 A color printer is available, but use of the printer is limited to students who are enrolled in the classes that take place in the lab.
 However, scanning via flash drive is available for all faculty and students.

-Below is a list of software we have installed on all of our laptops.
+Below is a list of current software we have installed on all of our laptops.
 If you need a piece of software installed that we do not have, please let us know and we will do our best to accommodate your request.

 - Google Chrome